Judge orders former PPC candidate to stop calling himself an engineer | CBC News

 Hilderman told CBC that he has now scrubbed his online profiles to be in compliance with the court judgment, but described the regulations surrounding the word "engineer" as absurd.

-"I was hoping that sanity would prevail and the judge would go, yeah, this is ridiculous," he said.
+"I was hoping that sanity would prevail and the judge would go, 'Yeah, this is ridiculous,'" he said.

 Hilderman argues that he has an engineering degree, wears an engineer's iron ring and has designed motherboards for personal computers.